bradfordharrison2606/blog/_posts/2024-08-11-EmblemRoy.md

 <details>
 <summary> Explanation </summary>

-The <b>Binding Blade</b> has decent stats across the board and has a 1-2 Range.
-The real kicker is that, unlike Leif's Light Brand, the Binding Blade is a physical weapon, (despite the magic flame animations) that synergizes well with Roy's passive boost to Strength.
-The +5 DEF/RES is just a cool bonus.
-This weapon is definitely another reason to complete Roy's Paralogue if Hold Out+++ is somehow not enough motivation.
+At Bond 15, Roy bestows his iconic weapon, the <b>Binding Blade</b>.
+It has great stats across the board and has 1-2 Range.
+The real kicker here is that, unlike Leif's Light Brand, the Binding Blade is a PHYSICAL Weapon (despite the magic flame animations).
+This alone synergizes well with Roy's passive boost to Strength.
+The +5 to Defence and Resistance making you even tankier and synergizing with Hold Out is just icing on the cake.

 </details>